A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Phenomenology

+The economic argument for group behaviours relies on the principle of aversion to work cost, i.e. statistical cost minimization, where cost can be measured in work.
+Work is well defined in physics and economic theory was modelled firmly on those definitions\cite{mirowski}.
 Animals including humans sustain relationships with one another through the kinetics of activities like grooming, talking, working together, and so on.
 We refer to all of these as generalized grooming.
 This involves an expenditure of work, in a physics sense.
 When mutually beneficial, we understand that such activities appear to build trust between them--hence there is a direct association between trust and energy.
 Like most humanistic notions, the history of trust has been dominated by ideas of moral philosophy \cite{fukuyamatrust,putnamtrust,wendystone,WhatisSocialCapitalAComprehensiveReviewoftheConcept}.
-Some progress has been made in social sciences by attempting to model certain scenarios by analogy to simple physical systems\cite{galam,sociophysics2}, however a more agent-centric view of trust can be given by using Promise Theory to capture the simple information relationship between trust and intentionality\cite{trustnotes}.
+Some progress has been made in social sciences by attempting to model certain scenarios by analogy to simple physical systems\cite{galam,sociophysics2}.
+However, a more agent-centric view of trust can be given by using Promise Theory to capture the simple information relationship between trust and intentionality\cite{trustnotes}.
 In this view, the trust about some subject $X$ is related to the work saved by not verifying $X$ \cite{trustnotes}.
 However complex the semantics of these processes, they ultimately flatten out insofar as they simply involve different expenditures of effort.
 This is why complex behaviours can ultimately be reduced to simple numbers like effort or group size, allowing us to measure them.

 In cognitive terms, the accounting of relationships involves recognition of identities and thus memory in order to distinguish agents and their intentions.
 Thus, on the micro-scale, processes are `memory processes', i.e. not of the basic Markov type\cite{grimmett1}.
 They require a history of past interactions using both internal (neural) and external (stigmergic) memory, and are thus resource-constrained by cognitive ability.